 The emergence of ever more skilled robots is expected to significantly increase labour productivity and penetrate areas which are currently reserved for human labour eventually becoming more like a service rather than an investment.
 This will have a significant transformative impact on the social and economic demographics in the UK and beyond.
 It is necessary to understand the impact of Robots-as-a-Service to inform responsible innovation.

 This project will create social and economic models to study and analyse the consequences of injecting ever more skilled robots into the economy.
 This is highly timely and will inform the discourse of how emerging new robotic and autonomous systems will affect people’s lives and right to work in the mid to long-term future.

 Research questions include:

 - What will be the social, economic, and ethical consequences of Robots-as-a-Service for affected workers, individual organisations, different manufacturing sectors and the wider UK economy?

-- How should investment policy for Robotics be structured to maximise the competitiveness of SME and large industry alike?
+- How should investment policy for Robotics be structured to maximise the competitiveness of SME and Large Industries alike?

 - Which kind of skill changes and associated training programmes are necessary for workers affected by Robots-as-a-Service will be required to ensure their continued employment and contribution to society?

 Primary supervisor: Dr Niels Lohse